 “Business buyers don’t ‘buy’ your product or service, they ‘buy into’ your perspective and approach to solving their problems.” – Jeff Ernst, Buyer Persona Institute

-The brutal truth is that most buyers and prospects don’t care about your company, its products, or its services.
+The brutal truth is that most prospects yet don’t care about your company, its products, or its services.
 Most aren’t visiting your website to read product specifications and look for (and fail to find) pricing.
 If they find your site at all, it’s typically through searching for solutions to problems they face.
 If you can demonstrate an awareness of their problems, and propose solutions that resonate with them, you can win their business.

 But the irony is that winning their business often requires you to step back and stop selling.
 Laura Ramos, a principal analyst at Forrester, discusses this as part of the role of PR in content marketing and thought leadership: